Constraint on parameters of a rotating black hole in Einstein-bumblebee theory by quasi-periodic oscillations: Constraint on parameters of a rotating black hole in Einstein-bumblebee theory by quasi-periodic oscillations

-Moreover, we find that the best-fit values of the radius of circular orbital corresponding two sets of quasi-periodic oscillations are $r_1=5.6194 M=1.1140\;r_{\text{ISCO}}$ and $r_2=5.5155 M=1.0934 \;r_{\text{ISCO}}$, respectively.
-Here, the innermost stable circular orbit $r_{\text{ISCO}}$ is obtained for the rotating black hole spacetime (\ref{metric}) with the best-fit values.
-Our fitted result show that the circular orbit of quasi-periodic oscillations lies in the strong gravitational-field region of the black hole.
-In Fig.(2), we show the contour levels of $1\sigma$, $2\sigma$ and $3\sigma$ for the black hole parameters $M$, $a$ and $l$.
-Our results show that the Lorentz symmetry breaking parameter is almost negative in the range of $1 \sigma$, which means that the negative Lorentz symmetry breaking parameter and the negative coupling constant $\xi$ between the bumblebee field and gravitational field are favored by the observation data of GRO J1655-40 in the range of $1\sigma$.
-The negative best-fit value of $l$ means that the spacetime described gravitational field of the source of GRO J1655-40 allows $|a|/M>1$ for a black hole, which means that the range of black hole spin parameter $a$ is larger than that in the Kerr case in general relativity.
+The best-fit values and their range of $1\sigma$ for the black hole parameters are listed in Table II.

+The Table II shows that the circular orbit of quasi-periodic oscillations lies in the strong gravitational-field region of the black hole.
+In Fig.\ref{figure2bb}, we show the contour levels of $1\sigma$, $2\sigma$ and $3\sigma$ for the black hole parameters $M$, $a$ and $l$ with different observed black hole sources.
+Comparing with the constraint results obtained by data of three black hole sources, presented in Table II and Fig.\ref{figure2bb}, we find that the $1\sigma$ region of $l$ obtained by GRO J1655-40 data is the most narrow and it also lies in the $1\sigma$ regions obtained by the other two black hole sources, which means that the constraint on the Lorentz symmetry breaking parameter $l$ is more precise with data of GRO J1655-40.
+The main reason may be that there are more available observation data of quasi-periodic oscillations for GRO J1655-40.

+According to the constraint from GRO J1655-40, the best-fit value of $l=-0.1048$ is negative, which means that the spacetime described gravitational field in the Einstein-bumblebee gravity (\ref{metric}) should allow $|a|/M>1$ for a black hole.
+It implies that the range of black hole spin parameter $a$ is larger than that in the Kerr case in general relativity.
 Comparing with the usual Kerr black hole spacetime, the negative $l$ leads to that both the outer ergosurface radius $r_{outerg}$ and the outer horizon radius $r_+$ increase, but the width between the outer ergosurface and the outer horizon $r_{outerg}-r_+=\frac{a^2\sin^2\theta}{\sqrt{M^2-(l+1)a^2}+\sqrt{M^2-(l+1)a^2\cos^2\theta}}$ decreases for fixed $\theta$, which yields the lower possibility of exacting energy by Penrose process for a rotating black hole in Einstein-bumblebee gravity (\ref{metric}).
 Moreover, the negative $l$ means that the black hole (\ref{metric}) owns the higher Hawking temperature and the stronger Hawking radiation than the Kerr black hole.
+From Table II and Fig.(2), we find that the case of $l = 0$ lies in the range of $1\sigma$ obtained by three black hole sources, which means that general relativity remains to be consistent with the observation data of quasi-periodic oscillations frequencies.